 Eligibility Review Policy

 Eligibility is checked each term.
 All periods of attendance will be counted toward each requirement (e.g., terms that a student must fund him or herself due to failure to make SAP and students who have attended the school without Title IV aid and who now apply for aid).
-Students not making SAP will be notified by the Financial Aid Office.
+Students not making SAP will be notified by the Financial Aid Office via email at the end of each term.

 Students who do not meet the prescribed components of this policy are placed on warning for the next term.
 Students can receive federal aid during the warning term.
 No appeal is necessary.
 This is an opportunity for the student to bring their academic performance back into SAP compliance.

 If after the Warning Period the student is not making satisfactory academic progress, the student will be considered ineligible for federal and state financial aid.
-The student will have to appeal for reconsideration for federal or state aid to the Office of Financial Aid.
+Following the guidelines described below, the student will have to appeal for reconsideration for federal or state aid to the Office of Financial Aid.
 If approved, the student will be placed on probation for one term.

 Students who appeal and have been approved will be placed on probation for one term after the appeal and can receive financial aid during the probationary term.
 This is an opportunity for the student to bring their academic performance back into SAP compliance.
 After financial aid probation, students must be making SAP.
 If a student is not meeting SAP, she/he will be placed back into ineligible status and will be required to appeal again to be reconsidered for federal financial aid.